katiehuangx/8-Week-SQL-Challenge/Case Study #3 - Foodie-Fi/B. Data Analysis Questions.md

 - There are 307 customers who have churned, which is 30.7% of Foodie-Fi customer base.

 ### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?

+In order to identify which customer churned straight after the trial plan, I rank each customer's plans using a `ROW_NUMBER`.
+Remember to partition by unique customer.

+My understanding is that if a customer churned immediately after trial, the plan ranking would look like this.
+- Trial Plan - Rank 1
+- Churned - Rank 2

+Using the CTE, I filtered for `plan id = 4` (churn plan) and `rank = 2` (being customers who churned immediately after trial) and find the percentage of churned customers.

 ````sql
 -- To find ranking of the plans by customers and plans